 Twenty-odd years since I saw the place.

-My triumphant shout crazed the green-filtered afternoon when I found it.
+My triumphant shout jarred the green-filtered afternoon when I found it.
 First 48 hours a fast blur.
 Sawing limbs, salting fish, chinking both windows.
 Proving my survival skills to my long-secret self.

-Even planted spring hopes next to mother's wolfsbane (I call it winter aconite, little more than a weed) now usurping the realm, her once oddly glorious garden.
-Just before escaping civilization, I bought bulbs, certain this swatch of Saskatchewan sky far from humans never blued over daffodil ruffles before.
+Even planted spring hopes next to mother's wolfsbane-- I call it winter aconite, little more than a weed--now usurping the realm, her once glorious garden.
+Just before escaping civilization, I bought bulbs, certain this swatch of Saskatchewan sky far from people never blued over daffodil ruffles.

-Diminishment set in the second day- as if my being, my body- didn't displace the air, the essence of space I occupied.
+Diminishment set in the second day-as if my being, my body-didn't displace the air, the essence of space I occupied.
 My feet failed to leave tracks.
-"Surroundings" imply you're among things life nature you exist.
+"Surroundings" imply you're among things-life-nature-you exist.
 I wasn't part of the verb "to be."
-Forget cogito ergo sum.
-Nothing was stretched or hollowed out by my presence.
-If anything barely altered the natural superior order, it was my muddy Jeep half-hidden under spruces and shade.
+Forget cogito ergo sum, nothing was stretched or hollowed out by my presence.
+If anything barely altered the natural superior order, it was my muddy Jeep with Michigan tags half hidden under the shaggy spruce forest.

 Third day shadows multiplied, magnified.
 Shadows not matched with solids.
-Shapes not fully fathomed.
+Shapes not fathomed.
 My mother would have chanted in three tones for hours.
-Omens from old tribal tales appeared early: my hearth flared, a single orange tongue licked high in the chimney.
-It hissed, fell back and died.
-Sickly sun plunged wide shafts into the soft earth, sucking it dry, giving no warmth, only taking, leaving a swath of cold-parched earthworms and clay crumbs.
+Omens from old tribal tales appeared: My hearth flared, a single orange tongue licked high in the chimney.
+It hissed, fell back, died.
+Sickly sun plunged wide shafts in soft earth, sucking it dry, giving no warmth, only taking, leaving a swath of cold-parched earthworms and clay crumbs.
 Strange paws signed the ground by my door.
 Day dimmed.
 A lone bolt of lightning split a balsam trunk.
 My calendar fell off the wall.
 A wolf wailed.

-The first wind pried the shutters, crashed my lamp, spilling precious oil.
+The first wind pried the shutters, crashed a window pane and my lamp, spilling precious oil.
 Alto afterwind mourned between slaps of chill and the wavy scent of wet animals.
-In a race with decaying light, my mother's half of me snatched up brittle bunches of wolfsbane.
-My other half swallowed a round of drugstore sleep.
-I united under the blankets she wove, each patterned with ancient symbols.
+In a race with decaying light, my mother's half of me gathered brittle bunches of wolfsbane.
+My other half gulped the dose of drugstore sleep I never expected to taste.
+Still dressed, I united under the blankets she wove, each patterned with ancient symbols.